What Is The Opioid Epidemic?

-The opioid epidemic specifically refers to the growing number of deaths and hospitalizations from opioids, including prescriptions, illicit drugs, and analogues.
-In recent years, death rates from these drugs have ramped up to over 40,000 a year, or 115 a day, across the US.
-Drug overdose is now the leading cause of accidental death in the United States, largely due to the opioid epidemic.
-The opioid epidemic first gained notoriety around 2010, but it the factors behind it had begun several years earlier.
+The Opioid epidemic specifically refers to the growing number of deaths and hospitalizations from Opioids, including both prescription and illicit drugs.
+In recent years, death rates from these drugs have skyrocketed to over 40,000 a year, or 115 a day, across the US.
+Drug overdose is now the leading cause of accidental death in the United States, largely due to the Opioid epidemic.
+The Opioid epidemic first gained notoriety around 2010, but the factors behind it had begun several years earlier.

 What Are Opioids?

-Opioids are a classification of drug that is derived from, or a synthetic version of, opium.
-Morphine, the most abundant natural opioid found in opium, was used for years as a pain reliever.
-As medicine advanced, we found ways to replicate the effects of morphine to make it stronger or weaker depending on need.
-Some opioids, like methadone, were developed due to a scarcity of morphine, while others, like heroin, were made in an attempt to make less addictive drugs but would later be made illegal to produce.
-Today, opioids are almost synonymous with pain relief.
+Opioids are a classification of drugs derived from, or synthesized to mimic, Opium.
+Morphine, the most abundant natural Opioid found in Opium, was used for years to relieve pain.
+As medicine advanced, scientists found ways to replicate the effects of Morphine to make it stronger or weaker depending on the need.
+Some Opioids, like Methadone, were developed due to a scarcity of Morphine, while others, like Heroin, were made in an attempt to make less addictive drugs.
+Today, Opioids are almost synonymous with pain relief.

 Examples of common Opioids include:

-Many trace the issue back to the late 90s.
-As pharmaceutical companies were looking for new pain killers, they began to push synthetic and semi-synthetic opioids to doctors.
-The companies would say that the drugs were either less- or non-addictive in comparison to morphine and had no dangerous side effects.
-Naturally, doctors began pushing these drugs as they saw no repercussions to patients taking them.
-This growth in the prescription opioid business directly pushed the distribution of opioids to levels that remain to this day, contributing to the epidemic we are now dealing with.
+Many trace the issue back to the late 1990s.
+As pharmaceutical companies were looking for new Painkillers, they began to push Synthetic and semi-Synthetic Opioids to doctors.
+The companies would say that the drugs were either less addictive or nonaddictive in comparison to Morphine, and that they had no dangerous side effects.
+Doctors began pushing these drugs, as they saw no repercussions to patients taking them.
+This growth in the prescription Opioid business directly pushed the distribution of Opioids to elevated levels that remain to this day, contributing to the epidemic we are now dealing with.

-80% of people suffering from an addiction to heroin started with a prescription for an opioid pain reliever.
+80% of people suffering from an addiction to Heroin started with a prescription for an Opioid Painkiller.

 The Prescription Opioid Epidemic

-Many of those who become addicted to opioids do so after initially receiving a prescription.
-The highly addictive nature of these pain relievers makes it easy for the human brain to crave more.
-It is only after their prescription ends that many users realize they’ve become dependent on the effects of opioids to function “normally.”
-At that point, they are either forced to get clean and endure the pain that comes with the withdrawal symptoms of opioids or look for another means of getting their high.
-This is often the time where people will turn to illicit drugs or other analogues.
-Because prescription opioids are so expensive, this is when many users turn to heroin.
-It is often cheaper, more potent, and easier to locate than what they were taking before.
-In fact, about 80% of people using heroin started with a prescription to another opioid.
-After using heroin, however, 23% of individuals develop opioid addiction.
+Many of those who become addicted to Opioids do so after initially receiving a prescription.
+The highly addictive nature of these Painkillers makes it easy for the human brain to crave more of them.
+It is only after their prescription ends that many users realize they’ve become dependent on the effects of Opioids to function normally.
+At that point, they are forced to either get clean and endure the pain that comes with the withdrawal symptoms of Opioids or look for another means of getting their high.
+This is often the time where people will turn to illicit drugs.
+Because prescription Opioids are so expensive, users may resort to Heroin instead.
+It is often cheaper, more potent, and easier to locate than what users were taking before.
+In fact, about 80% of people using Heroin started with a prescription to another Opioid.
+After using Heroin, 23% of individuals develop Opioid addiction.

 Make a Call (855) 826-4464